axilis/slack-autotranslator/README.md

 DATABASE_CACHE_TIME=24
 ```

+All fields except `GUESSER_CONFIG` are required.

-- Required `SSL` fields depend on certificate type and issuer therefore not all require `SSL_CA`.
+- Which `SSL` fields are required depends on certificate type and issuer therefore not all certificates will require `SSL_CA`.
 When using Letsencrypt or similar free certificate ensure that certificate is automatically updated upon expiration (in case of Letsencrypt every 3 months).
 - `DATABASE_CACHE_TIME` determines how long is data stored by bot so it could be retrieved translated.
-- `GUESSER_CONFIG` is not required but using it requires to create language guesser configuration.
+- If `GUESSER_CONFIG` is provided it will use given file for language guesser configuration.

-Example configuration for guessing language, `def.json` in this case of aforementioned configuration:
+Language guesser is part of translation part of bot that attempts to detect language rather than sending it to Translator API for detection.
+In many cases, language can be detected from sentence using just common language-specific words or letters.
+To use it, `GUESSER_CONFIG` variable needs to be defined and given file should contain valid JSON file.
+Following is an example of one such configuration that enables distinction between Croatian and English language.

 ```
 {